hjorslev/SteamPS/README.md

 ```

 The module can also be installed in the current user's scope by adding
-`-Scope CurrentUser` to the above command.
+`-Scope CurrentUser` to the above mentioned command.
 If multiple people are administrating
 the server, it can be easier to maintain the module by having SteamPS installed in
 just one location.

-Furthermore, if you plan to use cmdlets from the module to run unattended
+Furthermore, if you plan to have cmdlets from the module running unattended
 you will need to make sure that the module is available to the user running it.
 This
-can be done by ensuring the module is installed for the user running it, or just
+can be achieved by ensuring the module is installed for the user running it, or just
 have it installed globally for all users as exemplified above.

 When SteamPS is installed you will need to use the cmdlet `Install-SteamCMD` from
 the module to install SteamCMD.
-This is done by calling Install-SteamCMD from an
+This is done by calling `Install-SteamCMD` from an
 elevated prompt:

 ```powershell